domderen/cachable-ajax/README.md

 *key* - property defining the key to use in communication with local storage.
 If the value is falsy, storage key will be generated based on the request parameters.
 Defaults to undefined.

+## Methods

+*go* - Method which performs the server request.
+Returns promise which will be resolved when the server response will come.

 ## Change log

+*0.3.1*
+- Added promise response from the 'go' method.
+Now this component can be easily used as a service for http requests, from other components.
+- Refactored unnecessary public properties to private fields, for cleaner component API.

 *0.2.1*
 - Added new parameter 'key', for defining custom cache key.